 Raised beds are admired for their ease, which allows gardeners to grow a variety of plants, fruits, and vegetables in spaces of all sizes.
 However, despite their versatility (and the ability to accommodate a diverse range of greenery), some mistakes are easy to make when practicing raised garden ideas.

-As gardening expert Gardener Scott points out in a recent video, people often assume that a raised garden bed has 'magical properties' that means you don't need to maintain it.
-This couldn't be further from the truth, he says: 'You still need to garden in your raised bed just as you would anywhere else in the landscape.'
+As gardening guru Gardener Scott (and other experts explain), people often assume that a raised garden bed has 'magical properties,' meaning you don't need to maintain it.
+This couldn't be further from the truth, he says in this video.
+'You still need to garden in your raised bed just like anywhere else in the landscape.'

 1. Using a wrong-sized bed

 Whether you're learning how to grow potatoes or another crop, the size of the bed will make a big difference to your yield – and the ease of gardening in a raised bed.

 'Make it wide enough so that you can reach the entire bed,' explains Gardener Scott.
 If you want to make the most of a freestanding bed, make it around four feet wide, so you can walk around it and use both sides.

 On the other hand, if your bed is against a garden wall, 'don't do four feet wide' – you won't be able to reach the back, wasting half the bed.

 Height also matters, especially if you have mobility issues (or even a bad back): 'If you have mobility issues or don't like working on your knees, you're free to adjust the height to whatever works best for you,' says Scott.